ThiriHtetClara/Walmart-PESTEL-Analysis/README.md

 ---

-> © This project is shared under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to reuse or adapt this material with attribution.
+> © This project is available under the MIT License for educational and reference purposes.